Silicon Beach Bomo - Orientation Guide | The Triangle

 Beyond that, within walking distance, are some larger hotels with lounge facilities suitable for group meetings.
 Though currently scheduled for demolition, the closest is the Wessex Hotel, down West Hill Rd on West Cliff Rd [turn right], which has a large car park, spacious two-level lounge bar area, a function room for dinner-dance-type events, and an Italian restaurant downstairs [Amalfi].
 The slightly more upmarket Connaught Spa Hotel, with evenings-only award-winning French restaurant, and a brasserie opening onto a terrace garden, is around the corner on West Hill Rd.

 The Little Triangle, looking N towards Poole Hill.
 The boarded-up shop next to Rancho Steak House was a Kodak Express, a victim of the changeover to digital photography.
-The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as a restaurant with outdoor bench seating.
+The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as a Caribbean-themed restaurant with outdoor bench seating.

 The Little Triangle